 Future enhancements

-At the current stage of the integration of EGI FedCloud into D4Science, load peaks can be easily managed by administrators by offloading computation to FedCloud.
+At the current stage of the integration of the EGI Federated Cloud into D4Science, load peaks can be easily managed by administrators by offloading computation to FedCloud.
 Resources are monitored and their usage is accounted in the very same way as D4Science-hosted ones.
 However, a number of enhancements is already foreseen and could be eventually put in place within the lifetime of the EGI-Engage project, also in collaboration with the BlueBRIDGE project:

 depending on the EGI FedCloud release plan, and with particular reference to the accounting subsystem, implementing the retrieval of usage data from a FedCloud accounting service would relieve D4Science from producing duplicate and potentially incoherent accounting data.